MAYA

 Description

-The ancient Mayan pyramid is a gateway between worlds and time itself.
+The concept begins with the image of an ancient Maya pyramid — a passage between worlds and time.
 A symbol of eternity, it embodies the mysticism and magic of the universe, constantly transforming, evolving, adapting, and absorbing new knowledge and sacred meaning.
 At the crossroads of time, different architectural styles converge: brutalism, prehistoric forms, and industrial design.

-The villa’s interior extends this brutalist aesthetic.
-The living room, with its soaring double-height void, evokes the grandeur of ancient palace halls.
+The interior continues the villa’s brutalist language.
+The living room, with its soaring double-height volume, recalls the scale of ancient palace halls.
 Architectural concrete, vast glass surfaces, and sharp, sculpted lines create a space that is both monumental in scale and refined in detail.

 At the cliff’s edge, the sky lounge introduces an unexpected lightness.
 With its white masts and sails, it brings a sense of grace to the structure — an emblem of eternal freedom and boundless creativity.